Garlic-Team/website/guide/getting-started/README.md

 :::
 ::::

+::: warning
+You need at least Node.js version 16.6.0 to use GCommands.
+:::

 ## Basic client

-:::tip
-It's recommended to use a .env for storing your bots token.
-:::

-Let's get started by creating a new GClient!
-The GClient is the hub that will be running your bot.
+We start by creating a master file for the bot we're going to run.
+We'll call it `index.js`.

+Once created, we import [`GClient`](https://garlic-team.js.org/docs/#/docs/gcommands/next/class/GClient) from `gcommands` and initialize it.
+With this, you will be able to add additional settings for GCommands functionality. [`GClient`](https://garlic-team.js.org/docs/#/docs/gcommands/next/class/GClient) extends the [discord.js client](https://discord.js.org/#/docs/main/stable/class/Client), so you can use all the settings from the [discord.js client](https://discord.js.org/#/docs/main/stable/typedef/ClientOptions) in [`GClient`](https://garlic-team.js.org/docs/#/docs/gcommands/next/class/GClient).

 :::: code-group
 ::: code-group-item index.js